oygx210/KF-a-posteriori/README.md

 Each code (implementation method) includes the exact reference where the particular algorithm was published.
 If you use these codes in your research, please, cite the corresponding articles mentioned in the codes.

+# Remark
+The codes have been presented here for their instructional value only.
+They have been tested with care but are not guaranteed to be free of error and, hence, they should not be relied on as the sole basis to solve problems.

 # Steps to reproduce
 - `Test_KFs` is the script that performs Monte Carlo runs for solving filtering problem by various KF implementations.
 - `Test_LLF` is the script for calculating the negative log LF by various filtering algorithms.